 |Definition: Tap Forward rate is the percentage of people who have tapped forward to see the next photo or video in an Instagram Story.|

 The average Tap Forward Rate is 67%.
 There is a strong correlation between the number of stories published, daily posting rate, and Tap Forward Rate.
 Brands who post more stories consistently receive higher Tap Forward Rates and eventually get higher Stories Completion Rates too.

 By comparing your brand’s performance to others, especially your competitors, you’ll get a better feel for how your social strategy should shape up for this year and beyond.
-Want to make your job even easier?
-Check out our social publishing tool.
+Nailing your Instagram benchmarks is the best way to start.